How to Banish Breathlessness From Exercise If You Have Heart Failure

 As for the weight loss, Dr. Rocco says the strict controls of the clinical trial may be tough for people to duplicate on their own in real-life.

-“A 7 percent to 10 percent weight decrease over 20 weeks in the two diet treatment groups may be very difficult to achieve in the real world without a very focused, structured program and committed participants,” he says.
+“A 7% to 10% weight decrease over 20 weeks in the two diet treatment groups may be very difficult to achieve in the real world without a very focused, structured program and committed participants,” he says.
 “However, this is a starting point for further longer-term trials.”